Sh1zok/Figura-ActionsLists/README.md

 # Figura-ActionsLists
 Having trouble with A TON of actions?
 Stop it, get some help.

-This repository contains a script for Figure avatars created by me.
+This repository contains a script for Figura avatars.
 This script will create a completely (almost) new action wheel element - *Action List*.<br/>
 <img width="984" height="583" alt="Demo" src="https://github.com/user-attachments/assets/fd6a13ab-d202-4149-a0c8-f1e2a77dd767"/>
 <br/>
 This script makes creating action lists easy and similar to creating a simple action.
 There are no unfamiliar variables.
 The action list can be created on any page of the action wheel.<br/>